TEAMWORK • COLLABORATION • COMMITMENT

 As part of the normal course of designing and maintaining its overhead electric system, SDG&E’s engineers and designers endeavor to regularly analyze circuits to determine and offer hardening and rebuilding projects in order to reduce wildfire risk and increase reliability.
 These risk reduction projects vary widely in cost, complexity, duration and distance.

-In collaboration with SDG&E, Technosylva used the Wildfire Analyst API to develop a custom risk reduction analysis application that combines millions of fire behavior simulations with proprietary asset data, to quantify risk from each asset and calculate potential risk reduction for asset replacement.
+In collaboration with SDG&E, Technosylva used Wildfire Analyst Enterprise to develop a custom risk reduction analysis application that combines millions of fire behavior simulations with proprietary asset data, to quantify risk from each asset and calculate potential risk reduction for asset replacement.
 The Wildfire Risk Reduction Model (WRRM) software encapsulates the modeling results into an operational tool that allows SDG&E engineers to quantify risk reduction that will be achieved from different planned hardening projects.

 The SDG&E Wildfire Risk Reduction Model allows engineers to quantify wildfire risk and evaluate and rank potential hardening projects prior to implementation.